-difference between the measured slope of the regression line compared with a line with a slope of 0 (P > 0.05).
-When the counts at each time were compared with the mean counts, there was no significant difference (P > 0.05).
-The PCC of each of the counts showed a significant and strong correlation between each interval and the mean counts (P < 0.01).
+The mean CV of TAC of each patient was 3.3% with a range of 1.1% to 6.3%.
+The mean of the slope of the regression line of the measured counts of the patients was 0.001 ± 0.003 .
+There was no significant difference between the measured slope of the regression line compared to a line with a slope of 0 (p>0.05).
+Comparing the counts at each time to the mean counts, there was no significant difference(p>0.05).
+The PCC of each of the counts showed a significant and strong correlation between each interval and the mean counts (p<0.01).